Propylene Price Trend and Forecast

 In September 2025, Propylene prices in France increased slightly by 0.34% from August, offering small relief in an otherwise weak domestic market.
 The Propylene price trends in France were contingent on limited feedstock and supporting energy costs.
 Sentiment continues to remain subdued overall, with continued oversupply continuing to introduce downward price pressure.

-In Q3 2025, Propylene price in Saudi Arabia saw moderate downside due to soft regional demand and increased competition from Chinese and other Middle Eastern suppliers.
-Prices reached USD 740–780 per metric ton, with a quarterly decline of 5.83%.
 Cracker operations in Jubail and Yanbu were sustained at the high-utilization rates, ensuring uninterrupted supply levels.
 In September 2025 Propylene prices in Saudi Arabia fell by 1.98% from the month prior, as slow buying activity persisted because of limited demand recovery.

 In Saudi Arabia, the price trend of Propylene was affected by fixed costs for the use of ethane as a feedstock, allowing for a competitive price advantage.
 In general, the market remains balanced – prices are buoyed by reliable availability of supply but pressured by weak regional demand.

-Propylene Export Price from Taiwan, Polymer Grade FOB Kaohsiung.
+Taiwan: Propylene Export Price from Taiwan, Polymer Grade FOB Kaohsiung.

 In the third quarter of 2025, Propylene price in Taiwan decreased moderately, impacted by weak buying interest in the region and competition from China and the Middle East.
-Prices trend of Propylene FOB Kaohsiung were noted at USD 750–800 metric ton and that is a quarterly decrease of 6.06%.
-Downstream polypropylene producers continued to appear to be cautious in operating rates.
-In September of 2025, the price of Propylene in Taiwan increased slightly, rising 0.56% month-on-month, indicating slight market correction, while continuing to oversupply.
+Propylene prices trend FOB Kaohsiung were noted at USD 750–800 metric ton and that is a quarterly decrease of 6.06%.

 The Taiwan Propylene price trend was supported by the stable operation of crackers, and lack of volatility in Naphtha feedstock costs.
 Overall, the market sentiment remained weak and was characterized by limited buying activity across key trading hubs.
 Overall, the market remains under price pressure.

-Propylene Import Price in India from Thailand, Polymer Grade CIF Nhava Sheva (Thailand).
+India: Propylene Import Price in India from Thailand, Polymer Grade CIF Nhava Sheva (Thailand).

-According to PriceWatch, during Q3 2025, Propylene price in India declined moderately, with CIF Nhava Sheva prices ranging between USD 770–820 per metric ton, reflecting a quarterly drop of 6.69%.
+According to Price-Watch, during Q3 2025, Propylene price in India declined moderately, with CIF Nhava Sheva prices ranging between USD 770–820 per metric ton, reflecting a quarterly drop of 6.69%.
 Freight costs rose significantly, adding upward pressure to landed prices.
 In September 2025, Propylene prices in India decreased by 2.53% from the previous month, indicating cautious procurement amid weak downstream demand.

 The Propylene price trend in India was influenced by competitive pricing from Thai suppliers and soft demand from polypropylene and packaging sectors.
 Local buyers remained selective, with limited spot activity reported.
 Overall, market conditions remain oversupplied, with pricing under downward pressure.

-Propylene Export Price from USA, Polymer Grade FOB Houston.
+USA: Propylene Export Price from USA, Polymer Grade FOB Houston.

 In Q3 2025, Propylene price in USA declined notably, reflecting weaker demand from European and Latin American buyers amid global oversupply concerns.
 FOB Houston prices ranged between USD 720–860 per metric ton, reflecting a quarterly decrease of 8.79%.
 Domestic offtake remained strong, but export demand softened.
 In September 2025, Propylene prices in USA increased by 6.22% from the previous month, providing a temporary rebound amid tighter domestic supply.